Manjunadh521/M2-EmbSys/Project/README.md

     * Helps in driving the motor for our door and fan by providing required power for them(we use motor driver L293183).

-# 4.Test plan and output
+# 4 Test plan and output

-# 4.1HIGH LEVEL TEST PLAN
+# 4.1 HIGH LEVEL TEST PLAN

 | Test ID | Description | Input | Expected output | Actual Output | Passed Or Not |
 | --- | --- | --- | --- | --- | --- |